I rarely give bad reviews. Look through my Amazon reviews and see. So do know that when I give a bad review, it has meaning.

 Inside this faux-condenser mic is a very cheap very tiny electret microphone.
 Same you’d have in a burner phone.

-Electret mics are condenser mics in the same sense that a push lawnmower is a motor vehicle. i.e. technically true.
+Electret mics are condenser mics in the same sense that a has-powered push lawnmower is a motor vehicle. i.e. technically true.
 It has a motor and it has wheels.
 But if you paid someone for a cheap used car that runs, and they sent you a push lawnmower, it would be seen as a scam to any reasonable person.

 That’s why some of the reviews here say “Doesn’t need phantom power.”
 Because electret mics don’t require it.
 The circuitry in this unit is an amplifier only, it does not need phantom to power the mic.
 It’s quiet without it, but louder than any real condenser mic without phantom power.
 They are silent without it.